rxlrealms/Duelyst-II-Android/README.md

 Definitely this release is not meant to hoard or override the credit of the real owners.
 The copyright belongs to their respective owners.
 This is just a public distribution by RXL-Realms.
 We have used the game browser url https://staging.duelyst.org from the official github https://github.com/open-duelyst/duelyst and we are hopping that we helped and support CPG or the duelyst II in any means given.

-Game-Play Sample to the game itself - non android
+Game-Play Sample to the game itself - on steam
 =================================================
 [<img src="https://i9.ytimg.com/vi/06ycJizK-LM/mqdefault.jpg?v=63cd6a29&sqp=COyOuJ4G&rs=AOn4CLCnXejagylXiu-dlaIhjogBWbclug" width="50%">](https://www.youtube.com/watch?v=06ycJizK-LM "Flaming End | SWIFT KILL")